bandikishores/mock-service-raml-vertx/README.md

 3) Finally, returns the example provided in the RAML as the output.<br />

+To start the service using command prompt java -jar <Path To Jar> [Folder Path where RAMLs are present]

+Option:
+	Folder Path for RAML - This is optional.

+Ex : java -jar vertx/target/vertx-jar-with-dependencies.jar /home/kishore/mygit/vertx/vertx/src/main/resources/raml/

 Add below repo and profiles in your .m2/settings.xml for downloading raml parsers

 	<repository>